Doug Rickard (photographer)

 Doug Rickard (May 27, 1968 – November 30, 2021) was an American artist and photographer.
 He used technologies such as Google Street View and YouTube to find images, which he then photographed on his computer monitor.
 His photography has been published in books, exhibited in galleries and held in the permanent collection of the San Francisco Museum of Modern Art.
 Rickard was best known for his book A New American Picture (2010).
-He was founder and publisher of the website on contemporary photography, American Suburb X, and the website These Americans which published some of his collection of found photographs.
+He was the founder and publisher of the website on contemporary photography, American Suburb X, and the website These Americans which published some of his collection of found photographs.

 Life and work

 Rickard was born in San Jose, California and brought up in Los Gatos in the San Francisco Bay Area.
 His father was a prominent pastor and many family members were preachers and missionaries, with a "very Reaganesque, patriotic view of America", a country "special and unique".
 Rickard studied United States history—slavery, civil rights—and sociology, at University of California, San Diego, and "lost his faith in this family vision.
 His adult view of America was a land not just of great achievement but also of massive injustice."
-At age 12 he witnessed his father having a secret extramarital affair, that years later in 1988 he confessed to his congregation.
+At age 12 he witnessed his father having a secret extramarital affair, which he confessed to his congregation years later in 1988.
 Rickard said this experience prompted him "to look for the fault lines in the American dream."
+He took the firm position that art did not need to be edifying, saying, "I don't think I'll be chasing any happy endings with the work I do."

 He lived in Shingle Springs, near Sacramento, California.

 Rickard was founder and publisher of the website on contemporary photography American Suburb X, which the British Journal of Photography considers "influential"; and the website These Americans, which published some of his collection of found photographs.

 His most noteworthy books are A New American Picture (2010, 2012) and N.A.
 (2013, 2014).